rm-gupta/skillSprint1/ReadMe.md

 - Developed the Skill Details Screen that displays details of skill and allows users to upload video

 ### Ritu Gupta (25%)
+- Created the User Profile Screen
-- Created the Profile Screen
+- Created the Edit Profile Screen

 ### Jeanie Ho (25%)
 - Developed the Video Upload Screen with options to record and upload videos